Error Handling

 If any of the three listed errors are thrown,

-clause handles them by printing a message.
+this catch clause handles them by printing a message.

 Any other errors are propagated to the surrounding scope,